Trains to Scarborough

 "What remains is the holiday-resort atmosphere that ran away with the town in the 18th and 19th centuries, capitalising on Scarborough's natural spa waters."
 Lonely Planet

-Tip 1: Advance tickets make savings
+Tip 1: Buy advance tickets to make savings

-Tip 2: Booking fees cause unnecessary cost
+Tip 2: Booking fees create unnecessary costs

-Tip 5: Group bookings can get discounts
+Tip 5: Booking as a group can get discounts

 Tip 6: Return tickets aren't always cheaper

 When catching a Scarborough train and returning to the place you departed from you might think a return ticket will be the cheapest option but this is not always the case.
 Another cheap way of travelling might be to buy 2 single tickets so it is worth comparing the different choices, Split My Fare will automatically compare the options to get you cheap train tickets.